IntersectAustralia/dc21/README.md

 DIVER (Data Is Vital for Empirical Research) is a general purpose, user-friendly research data capture and sharing application.
-It was originally developed by [Intersect Australia](http://www.intersect.org.au/) for the Hawkesbury Institute for the Environment at the Western Sydney Unversity as part of an ANDS-Funded Data Capture Project [DC21] (https://projects.ands.org.au/id/DC21).
-[ANDS](http://www.ands.org.au/) (Australian National Data Service) is an Australian Government research infrastructure project.
+It was originally developed by [Intersect Australia](http://www.intersect.org.au/) for the [Hawkesbury Institute for the Environment](http://www.westernsydney.edu.au/hie) at the [Western Sydney Unversity](http://www.westernsydney.edu.au/) as part of [ANDS](http://www.ands.org.au/) Data Capture Project [DC21] (https://projects.ands.org.au/id/DC21).

 DC21 is a Ruby on Rails (3.2) application for the management of environmental data (predominantly time-series from Campbell Scientific Loggers).